 The National Recovery and Resilience Plan – Agriculture

-The National Recovery and Resilience Plan is an ambitious project to boost the Italian economy: a €750 billion temporary recovery instrument to help repair the immediate economic and social damage of Covid-19 and make Europe greener, digital, more resilient, and better fit for the current and forthcoming challenges.
+The National Recovery and Resilience Plan is an ambitious project created to boost the Italian economy.
+It is a €750 billion temporary recovery instrument to help repair the immediate economic and social damage of Covid-19.
+Furthermore, this plan will make Europe greener, digital, more resilient, and better fit for the current and forthcoming challenges.

-About 6.8 billion of the Recovery Plan are allocated to the primary sector, specifically distributed in the following way:
+The Recovery Plan allocates about 6.8 billion to the primary sector, specifically distributed in the following way:

 - 800 million for logistics